hulloitskai/docker-infra/README.md

    These are secrets that should not be included in your version control system.
    This repository automatically ignores `terraform.tfvars` in the `.gitconfig`.

+4. Run `make init` to install the necessary plugins for Terraform to work with DigitalOcean and Cloudflare.

-4. Run `make apply` to automatically generate the infrastructure on DigitalOcean and Cloudflare.
+5. Run `make apply` to automatically generate the infrastructure on DigitalOcean and Cloudflare.

 ## Deploying Docker Containers